Call it a midlife crisis. The Michelin-star restaurant needs to get back to the drawing board if it wants to keep its star in 2019

 Now, it’s one thing to have earned a star though the previous chef’s work (Christophe Lerouy, who left to open Lerouy on Stanley Street).
 But it’s another to maintain it in the following years, which brings the biggest surprise, given that the meal was one of the bigger letdowns in Michelin’s history.

 To celebrate its third anniversary, chef Johari and his team have developed a new menu.
 The set lunch remains at an affordable $39++, though nearly all options require a supplementary top up.
 Three degustation menus are available during dinner, starting from $117++ for four courses.

-Each degustation menu starts with four snacks, and none of them start the meal on the right note.
+Each degustation menu starts with four snacks, and none starts the meal on the right note.
 Take for example Strawberry, which features strawberry jelly, dehydrated strawberry crisp, ikura and laksa leaf powder.
 Till today, I’m not quite sure how to feel about it.